rwcarlsen/ngramvis/README.rst

       - age of a word (how long ago did it broke some threshold)

+  Medium priority:

+    #.
+Zoom functionality.

+    #.
+User control of number of datapoints displayed.

+    #.
+Ability for user to select positional (axis) encodings.

   Optional (time permitting):

-    * some sort of zoom functionality.

-    * ability for user to select positional (axis) encodings.

     * appropriate count normalizations.